Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

 Above we have defined finite uniton harmonic maps by the conditions (U1) and (U2) of Definition \ref{def-uni}.
-The condition (U1) is always satisfied if $M$ is simply connected.
-(Even for the case of $M=S^2$ one can say this in view of \cite{DoWa1}, Theorem 4.13.)
-In the literature one can find many results based only on (U1).
-Corollary \ref{cor-finite} yields immediately
+The condition (U1) is always satisfied if $M$ is simply connected (including $S^2$ as it was remarked in $(2)$ of Remark \ref{sphere} that for the case of $M = S^2$, the usual loop group approach applies, modulo a minor precaution).
+Corollary \ref{cor-finite} yields immediately \begin{proposition} With the assumptions and the notations of Theorem \ref{thm-noncompact} the following statements are equivalent: \begin{enumerate} \item $ \mathcal{F}$ has trivial monodromy {representation,}